fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 (b) heat waves
 (c) cyclone activities
 (d) forest fire
-We will be analyszing the weather data for either a state /country or a specific geographical location of interest.
+We will be analyszing the weather data for the chosen state /country or a specific geographical location of interest.

 We will also be discussing whether a specific geographic location is experiencing an extreme weather condition due to a specific reason that pertains to the activities surrounding the area (such as increased manufacturing, deforestation or other modern developmental activities) or due to a domino effect of the global warming in general.